telerik/kendo-ui-core/docs/controls/navigation/toolbar/how-to/custom-tool.md

           click: onMyButtonClick
         },
         { //initialize the tool with options
-          type: "optionList", //specify the tool type as it is registered via registerComponent method
+          type: "optionList", //specify the tool type as it is registered via the registerComponent method
           text: "Choose an option",
           list: [ //we will use this array as data for the DropDownList/ListView { text: "Option 1", value: 1 },